In many ways, the Asus ZenWiFi ET8 AXE6600 Tri-Band Wi-Fi 6E Mesh System is an example of how the latest is not necessarily the greatest.

 In short, if you've worked with an Asus router before, you'll find the ET8 right at home.

 Extra: ZenWiFi ET8 and AiMesh hardware mixing

-What’s worth adding here is that the ET8 fully supports AiMesh 2.0.
-That means apart from being able to work with other AiMehs routers to form a mesh.
-And when using as a 2-pack or with AiMesh 2.0-ready routers, among other things, you can also expect the following out of it:
+What's worth adding here is that the ET8 fully supports AiMesh 2.0.
+That means it can work with other AiMesh routers to form a mesh giving you the following:

 - System-wide Guest network: You can make the Wi-Fi Guest network available at both the main router and satellite unit.

 - Auto-firmware update for both router and satellite nodes.
 This is a toggle that you can turn on or off.

 - You have control over the satellite node's hardware, including its USB applications, Wi-Fi bands, LED status light, and more.

 However, I don't recommend using an ET8 in an AiMesh system hosted by a non-Wi-Fi 6E router -- you won't be able to use its 6GHz band.

 In other words, for now, you should use an ET8 as a satellite of another AiMesh Wi-Fi 6E router, namely another ET8 or the GT-AXE11000.
 If you want to pair the ET8 with any other router, use it in the AP mode instead.

 Thanks to AiMesh 2.0, the ET8 feels more flexible right out of the box than the XT8 at its launch.
 Indeed, its Wi-Fi settings alone were versatile.